6DammK9/nai-anime-pure-negative-prompt/ch06/manjaro.md

 - **The cursor may flashes a lot.** ~~Change to 1080p 60hz may help.~~ It is because the GPU are rendering the screen instead of the USB one.
 See session 1.6 for attempt to regain the primary display.

 #### 1.2.3 AX200 pcie wifi module ####

 - *No idea* why it doesn't work, even it is in motherboard and detected in `lspci` arleady.
 [This thread may help.](https://bbs.archlinux.org/viewtopic.php?id=290632) `dmesg` will show the `iwlwifi` errors.

+- **Solved: Just tweak the power settings in Winodws (NOT LINUX) to keep the module wake up.** There is nothing to do in Linux envionemnt.

 ### 1.3 (Optional) Browser / DRM Plugins for streaming ###